bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

-Loading resources serially is slow!
-It's better to parallelize those requests, which is now easy:
+Loading resources serially is slow because it doesn’t maximize the user’s network connection.
+(Also, if one of the above requests fails, subsequent serialized requests will still continue because the error is ignored.
+This is likely wasteful.)
+It's better to parallelize those requests.
+You can do that manually in vanilla JavaScript, but it’s a pain since you need to track the number of outstanding requests to determine when all resources are available.
+It’s much easier to use Queue.js with 3.0:

 ```js
 queue()